Everyone loves the party game/icebreaker “two truths and a lie.”

 B. Since VAWA’s enactment, there have been numerous reports of waste, fraud, and abuse.

-C. VAWA recognizes women are overwhelmingly the majority of victims of domestic violence and sexual assault.
+C. VAWA recognizes women are overwhelmingly the majority of victims of domestic violence, sexual assault, and stalking.

 Let’s take these statements one at a time: